Hasan2510/SPRING-21JANSDET2/README.md

 ```

 As the configuration class is registered to Spring with `@Configuration`, it will be scanned during the component scan (other beans will be picked up as when correctly annotated) that occurs when your Spring Boot app is bootstrapping itself.

+We can also apply `@Component` to a class to indicate it should be registered as a bean, but not for supplying bean definitions.
+Instead, it is used for beans that provide behaviour through their methods.
+We also have specialisations of this annotation such as `@Service` or `@Repository`.

 ## What is @SpringBootApp